 A coroner’s inquiry unearthed three signs of decay, the first of which shows how Indian companies’ cheap-talent-fueled growth ran out of breath.
-In the four quarters before the collapse of Lehman Brothers, Infosys saw revenue increase an average 29% in constant-currency terms.
+In the four quarters before the collapse of Lehman Brothers, Infosys saw revenue increase an average of 29% in constant-currency terms.
 Back then, Dublin-based Accenture’s growth was just half as high.
 But there’s nothing exceptional about Indian companies’ expansion anymore.
-All that investors have heard from management’s this year is the gloomy commentary on how challenging it’s become to get clients to open their wallets.
-When the companies do make news nowadays, it’s more often for dodgy business practices, regulatory slaps on the wrist, and senior-level exits.
+All that investors have heard from management this year is the gloomy commentary on how challenging it’s to get clients to open their wallets.
+When the companies make news nowadays, it’s more often for dodgy business practices, regulatory slaps on the wrist, and senior-level exits.

-A slowdown alone wouldn’t have stopped the Indian industry if it had been able to embrace “smack,” or social, mobile, analytics and cloud-based technologies.
+A slowdown alone wouldn’t have stopped the Indian industry if it had been able to embrace “smack,” or social, mobile, analytics, and cloud-based technologies.
 But the vendors wasted so much time defending their legacy business of writing code for and maintaining purpose-built enterprise applications that they failed to make a mark in the new digital world Page Design Hub.

-As an analysis from Mint shows, the dominant trio of Tata Consultancy, Infosys and Wipro between them had 1.5 times more workers doing digital stuff last year than Accenture.
+As an analysis from Mint shows, the dominant trio of Tata Consultancy, Infosys, and Wipro had 1.5 times more workers doing digital stuff last year than Accenture.
 But the revenue they garnered was 40% less than what the latter chalked up from newer technologies.
 That makes the typical digital-tech employee of an Indian vendor 25% as efficient as his counterpart at the global consultant.
 This gap sets the clock back on Indian companies, which have taken years to narrow the productivity differential: